-We enter into agreements with various mobile, online and offline distribution partners to provide distribution for pay-for-call and pay-per-click advertisement listings which contain call tracking numbers and/or URL strings of our advertisers.
-We generally pay distribution partners based on a percentage of revenue or a fixed amount for each phone call or per click-through on these listings.
-The level of phone calls and click-throughs contributed by our distribution partners has varied, and we expect it will continue to vary, from quarter to quarter and year to year, sometimes significantly.
+We enter into agreements with various mobile, online and offline distribution partners to provide distribution for pay-for-call advertisement listings which contain call tracking numbers and/or URL strings of our advertisers.
+We generally pay distribution partners based on a percentage of revenue or a fixed amount for each phone call on these listings.
+The level of phone calls contributed by our distribution partners has varied, and we expect it will continue to vary, from quarter to quarter and year to year, sometimes significantly.
 If we do not add new distribution partners, renew our current distribution partner agreements, replace traffic lost from terminated distribution agreements with other sources or if our distribution partners' search businesses do not grow or are adversely affected, our revenue and results of operations may be materially and adversely affected.
-Our ability to grow will be impacted by our ability to increase our distribution, which impacts the number of mobile and Internet users who have access to our advertisers' listings and the rate at which our advertisers are able to convert calls and clicks from these mobile and Internet users into completed transactions, such as a purchase or sign up.
+Our ability to grow will be impacted by our ability to increase our distribution, which impacts the number of mobile and Internet users who have access to our advertisers' listings and the rate at which our advertisers are able to convert calls from these mobile and Internet users into completed transactions, such as a purchase or sign up.
 Our ability to grow also depends on our ability to continue to increase the number of advertisers who use our services and the amount these advertisers spend on our services.

-We have revenue concentrations with certain large advertisers.
-Most of these customers are not subject to long term contracts with us and are generally able to reduce advertising spending at any time and for any reason.
-A significant reduction in advertising spending by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing customers, would adversely affect revenues and profitability.
-This could have a material adverse effect on our results of operations and financial condition.
+We have revenue concentrations with certain large customers.
+Many of these customers are not subject to long term contracts with us and are able to reduce advertising spend at any time and for any reason.
+In some cases, we engage with advertisers through advertising agencies, who act on behalf of the advertisers.
+Advertising agencies may place insertion orders with us for particular advertising campaigns for a set period of time and are not obligated to commit beyond the campaign governed by a particular insertion order and may also cancel the campaign prior to completion.
+Advertising agencies also have relationships with many different providers, each of whom may be running portions of the advertising campaign.
+A significant reduction in advertising spending or budgets by our largest customers, or the loss of one or more of these customers, if not replaced by new customers or an increase in business from existing customers, would have a material adverse effect on our future operating results.

 We anticipate that these variables will fluctuate in the future, affecting our ability to grow and our financial results.
-In particular, it is difficult to project the number of phone calls or click-throughs which will be delivered to our advertisers and how much advertisers will spend with us, and it is even more difficult to anticipate the average revenue per phone call or click-through.
+In particular, it is difficult to project phone call usage, the number of phone calls or other actions performed by users of our services which will be delivered to our advertisers, and how much advertisers will spend with us, and the amount they are willing to pay for our services.
+It is even more difficult to anticipate the average revenue per phone call or other performance-based action.
 It is also difficult to anticipate the impact of worldwide and domestic economic conditions on advertising budgets.